joewalker/gcli/docs/index.md

 Currently only 1. and 2. of these is directly supported, support for other environments may follow.

-In order to support these environments Cockpit will need to:
+In order to support these environments GCLI will need to:

 - Be usable in modern browsers plus IE8
 - Make the UI fairly simple to re-implement (since some environments might have